elenderg/PAL-1000/instruções de compilação.md

 `List the compiler's abort message in the compiler's listing.`

-`List the types under "_TYPES:_" in the compiler's listing.`
+`List the types under "TYPES:" in the compiler's listing.`

-`List the globals under "_GLOBALS:_" in the compiler's listing.`
+`List the globals under "GLOBALS:" in the compiler's listing.`

-`List the literals under "_LITERALS:_" in the compiler's listing.`
+`List the literals under "LITERALS:" in the compiler's listing.`

-`List the routines under "_ROUTINES:_" in the compiler's listing.`
+`List the routines under "ROUTINES:" in the compiler's listing.`

-`List the type index under "_TYPE INDEX:_" in the compiler's listing.`
+`List the type index under "TYPE INDEX:" in the compiler's listing.`

-`List the global index under "_GLOBAL INDEX:_" in the compiler's listing.`
+`List the global index under "GLOBAL INDEX:" in the compiler's listing.`

-`List the literal index under "_LITERAL INDEX:_" in the compiler's listing.`
+`List the literal index under "LITERAL INDEX:" in the compiler's listing.`

-`List the routine index under "_ROUTINE INDEX:_" in the compiler's listing.`
+`List the routine index under "ROUTINE INDEX:" in the compiler's listing.`

-`List the utility index under "_UTILITY INDEX:_" in the compiler's listing.`
+`List the utility index under "UTILITY INDEX:" in the compiler's listing.`

-`List the imports under "_IMPORTS:_" in the compiler's listing.`
+`List the imports under "IMPORTS:" in the compiler's listing.`

-`List the source files under "_SOURCE FILES:_" in the compiler's listing.`
+`List the source files under "SOURCE FILES:" in the compiler's listing.`

-`List the timers under "_TIMERS:_" in the compiler's listing.`
+`List the timers under "TIMERS:" in the compiler's listing.`

 `Write the compiler's listing to the compiler's listing path.`